connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 _**Prettier works magic.**_ It takes long lines, breaks them up logically, and re-formats all sorts of other little consistencies that crop up in our code over time.
 To do this efficiently, Prettier has [very few user-configurable options](https://prettier.io/docs/en/option-philosophy.html); most formatting decisions are hard-coded in.
 Unfortunately, one of these hard-coded decisions conflicts significantly with our chosen style guide: [where you place your operators around linebreaks](https://github.com/airbnb/javascript#control-statements).
 Prettier will always move your operators to the end of a line, while AirBnB prefers operators at the start of a newline.
 People seem to have [strong opinions](https://github.com/prettier/prettier/issues/3806) about this issue, and I've ultimately sided with the start-of-line AirBnB camp (cleaner git diffs, easier to read, etc).
 Before you continue, I suggest doing a little research and following your heart on this one.

 ### Installing Prettier
 _If you're fine with operators at the end of the line,_ continue with the normal Prettier install:
 **$** `npm install --save-dev prettier`

 _If you want your operators at the start of a newline,_ there's a [fork for that](https://github.com/btmills/prettier)!
 Choosing the fork will require **one additional step** not needed for the normal version.
 To install the forked version of Prettier with leading operators, _**use this command instead:**_
 **$** `npm install --save-dev @btmills/prettier`

 All the commands that follow will now be the same for both versions, with the additional step for the _@btmills_ fork clearly labeled just below.

 ### Installing integration packages
-Prettier is a standalone program, so we'll need two more packages to integrate it with ESLint:
+Prettier is a standalone program, so we'll need two more packages to integrate it with ESLint.
+To install both packages:

 **$** `npm install --save-dev eslint-config-prettier eslint-plugin-prettier`

-1. `eslint-config-prettier` turns off all the ESLint rules covered by Prettier's auto-formatting.
+- `eslint-config-prettier` turns off all the ESLint rules covered by Prettier's auto-formatting.
-1. `eslint-plugin-prettier` allows us to apply Prettier's fixes directly from within ESLint.
+- `eslint-plugin-prettier` allows us to apply Prettier's fixes directly from within ESLint.
 More on this later.
-To install both packages:

 <details>
 <summary><em><b>IMPORTANT!
 If you chose @btmills/prettier...</b></em></summary>